Systems Admin

 Format-List name, samaccountname, lastknownparent

-Step 2 – Permanently Delete the Object
+Step 2 — Remove the object

 Get-ADObject -Filter {isDeleted -eq True -and samaccountname -eq "recycletest1"}